prabhuramachandran/automan-scipy2024/abstract.md

 - Some experience with using command line tools is necessary.
 You should also be comfortable writing a Python program that takes command line arguments.
-- Knowledge of python virtual environment management.
+- Knowledge of basic python environment management (virtualenvs or conda envs).
 - Knowledge of basic numpy and matplotlib will be useful but not mandatory.

-- For setup you will require a working Python installation within a virtual environment and also install automan with `pip install automan`.
+- For setup you will require a working Python installation within a self-contained environment and also install automan with `pip install automan`.

 ## Bios